Poster. Heart | Tania Sklyar, 2023

 Vernissage: Fri, 02 June 2023 on 7pm

-Exhibition duration: 04 June to 16 August 2023
+Exhibition duration: 04 June to 16 July 2023

 “We as artists from Ukraine, Belarus and Russia are participating in this exhibition.
 Yes, we are performing together.
 We all go through pain and anger.
 But we do not accept hatred between the artists of our countries.
 Hate is what the regime that started the war wants.
 If we start hating each other, they will have won.
 They will not win.”